 Gifts of Books and Other Library Materials

 Gifts of books, manuscripts, archival materials, scores, works of art, photographs, media, historical instruments or apparatuses, CDs and other tangible materials significantly contribute to the excellence, reputation, teaching and research missions of the University Libraries.
 Major gifts over the years form the Libraries most valuable special collections, renowned world-wide for unique scholarly and research content.
 Other gifts assist the Libraries to foster learning and information access, to strengthen and diversify collections in all formats, and to support research investigation.

 The UB Libraries encourages and welcomes support through the donation of gifts-in-kind.
 These gifts enhance a tradition ensuring the continued success of the UB Libraries in supporting the research, teaching, and community service missions of the University at Buffalo.
 Gifts also create collections that raise the visibility and reputation of the UB Libraries as a center for research excellence and innovation.

 Acceptance of Gifts

 All offers of gift collections or individual items receive careful consideration by the UB Libraries.
 In many cases, librarians or professionals with specialized knowledge and experience will review a gift offer for its appropriateness to the Libraries, collection parameters, and policies.
 Initial review of proposed gifts-in-kind will consider any potential restrictions, limitations, and especially costs that will be associated with the gift and its processing and retention.
-Acceptance of donations or collections of more than 50 items must be approved by the Collections Officer of the appropriate library.
+For donations or collections of 50 items or more, the library requires that the donor first send a list of materials listing individual titles and material type (e.g. book, CD, kit, etc.).
+The library will review this list to determine whether to pursue accepting the gift.
+The library itself cannot compile detailed lists of donated materials after a gift has been received.

 Funding to Support Gift Collections